 “There’s a lot of new energy,” Jones says, noting the three-year-old Bridgetown Comedy Festival’s importing of such nationally acclaimed acts as Patton Oswalt and Janeane Garofalo and the opening of city’s first comedy chain franchise, Helium, which lifted off this summer.

 Why the sudden P-town laugh riot?
 Is it our coping mechanism for rising unemployment?
 Indie-rock fatigue?
-Jones calls it a perfect storm of rising national interest (e.g., the reality show Last Comic Standing), plus the growing chops of locals like Richard Bain, Christian Ricketts, and Marcia Belsky.
+Jones calls it a perfect storm of rising national interest (e.g., the reality show Last Comic Standing), plus the growing chops of locals like Shane Torres, Christian Ricketts, and Marcia Belsky.

 “There’s all this hungry talent,” she says.
 “They book anywhere they can—old-man bars, Thai restaurants—just to some get mic time.”